AmaniEzz/Travel-Agency-API/README.md

-# Flight Saerching and Booking API using Node.js and TypeScript
-## Build On Top Of Amadeus API
+# Flight Saerching and Booking API using Node.js and TypeScript Built On Top Of Amadeus API

 ## Running the code